 Cats might like us to think that they’re untrainable, but the truth is that most cats enjoy short training sessions!
 The best time to start is when your cat is still young, so beginning when they’re a kitten is a great idea.

-Whether you’re hoping to persuade your kitten to stay off the kitchen counters or to teach them fun tricks to impress your friends, make sure to check out our list of the 10 best ways to train your little bundle of fluff.
+Whether you’re hoping to persuade your kitten to stay off the kitchen counters or to teach them fun tricks to impress your friends, make sure to check out our list of the top 10 ways to learn how to train a kitten.

 1. Stock up on treats